 Joshua Tree offers several counseling options to help clients from from hopeless to healing in a comfortable, inviting, and private office setting.
 We believe that healing IS possible, that hope can be restored and lives and relationships can be changed.

-Do You Need Counseling or Therapy?
+Counseling or Therapy?